olegbilovus/go-benor/README.md

   -quite
         no output
   -threads int
         number of threads to use.
-Defaults to the number of vCPU -v string
+Defaults to number of vCPU -v string
         initial values of the processes.
 Example: 1 0 1 1
   -verbose
         print all the messages sent and received in real time
 ```

 ## Stops